-Tyee or Seducers Cove as some lucky people call it is a great
+Tyee cove, or Seducers Cove, as some lucky people call, is a great

 This site is one of the best and most versatile shore dives sites in the Greater Nanaimo / Nanoose Bay area.

-Based on the amount of visitors this site attracts, plus its popularity with the dive clubs for teaching purposes, there is no doubt of it being one of the best dive sites in the Nanaimo and Nanoose Bay areas.
+Based on the amount of visitors this site attracts, plus its popularity with the dive clubs for teaching purposes, there is no doubt of it being one of the best dive sites in the Central Island area.

 Accessible in almost any condition of wind or tide, this is the

 "go to site" when all others are inaccessible.

 The site is located just one half hour north of Nanaimo, BC.

 Just follow Hwy 19 to north to Northwest Bay Road and then follow this winding road for a few kilometers and turn right at Stewart Road.